 - Right to object to processing, including automated processing and profiling.
 You may, as permitted by applicable law, request that we stop processing your Personal Data.
 In relation to automated processing and profiling, you may object to the processing and you will have the right to obtain human intervention.

 - Right to erasure.
 You may request that we erase your Personal Data and we will comply, unless there is a lawful reason for not doing so.
 For example, there may be an overriding legitimate ground for keeping your Personal Data, such as, a legal obligation that we have to comply with, or if retention is necessary for us to comply with our legal obligations.

 - Right to data portability.
 In certain circumstances, you may request that we provide your Personal Data to you in a structured, commonly used and machine readable format and have it transferred to another provider of the same or similar services.
 We will comply with such transfer as far as it is technically feasible.
 Please note that a transfer to another provider does not imply erasure of your Personal Data which may still be required for legitimate and lawful purposes.

 - Your right to lodge a complaint with the supervisory authority.
 We suggest that you contact us about any questions or if you have a complaint in relation to how we process your Personal Data.
 However, you do have the right to contact the relevant supervisory authority directly.
-To contact the Information Commissioner’s Office in the United Kingdom, please visit the ICO website for instructions.
+To contact the Information Commissioner’s Office in the United Kingdom, please visit this link: https://ico.org.uk/.